Galapagos Islands Slow Mobility Tour

 As you arrive to the airport, you are welcome by very friendly bilingual naturalist guide.
 We board the local taxis (pick up trucks) and drive for approx. 8 minutes to local restaurant in the middle of town.

 Your lugagge will be taken directly to the hotel.
-After a tasty lunch (usually fish), you admire the local atmosphere of town.
+After a tasty lunch you admire the local atmosphere of town.

 After lunch you will be taken to your hotel.
 Hotel is located on top of a hill, very closet o one of towns main beach.